What's the best cookware for induction cooktops?

 Pros: Superb design and performance, optimal for induction cooktops, Silvinox® finish, welded (rivet-free) handles.

 Cons: Heavy and expensive.
-Bottom-clad pieces might feel unbalanced to people who haven't used them before.
+Disc-clad pieces can feel unbalanced to people who haven't used them before.

 Atlantis is Demeyere's original line of clad stainless cookware, and everything about it is geared to absolutely superb heating performance, particularly on induction cooktops.